Dante Giacosa: Nuova 500 (1957)

 Giacosa's next rear engine car for Fiat was the Nuova 500 of 1957, with a similar layout to the 600, but with a two-cylinder air-cooled engine instead of the water-cooled inline four-cylinder unit, and an unsynchronised 4-speed gearbox (the shortcomings of which being blunted by its own low inertial mass, plus that of the engine and entire vehicle), a layout kept for the entire lifespan of the model.
 Being a two/plus/two-seat car, it was the true replacement for the Topolino, at the bottom of the Fiat range.
 With a wheelbase fractionally over six feet and a length under nine feet, it was also a lightweight weighing less than five hundred kilograms.
 The 479 cc engines in the early production cars were so underpowered, with only 13 bhp, they were recalled and an uprated 16.5 bhp engine fitted.
 The final 500F of 1965 had a 499 cc engine producing 18 bhp, sufficient to get to 95 km/h and a fuel consumption 20 km/L. In 1960 Fiat introduced the Giardiniera, a 499 cc station wagon with a similar inline twin-cylinder engine as the 500, but with cylinder horizontal.
 The engine was located under the floor at the rear of the car.
 With a slight increase in wheelbase and the weight increased to 570 kg, it was newer a four-seat car with a luggage area over the engine.
 In parallel with the Fiat models, the "500", platforms where clothed in prettier bodies by Autobianchi at their Desio factory.
 Named the Bianchina, a convertible; a four-seat saloon, an estate, and a van on the Giardiniera platform were later added.
-A version of the Nuova 500 was made by Steyr-Puch in 1957, with their own boxer air-cooled engine and swing axle drive and suspension.
-The Steyr 650TR of 1965 to 1969 was the hottest 500 model made and a competent rally car.
+The Puch 500 was a version of the Nuova 500 made by the Austrian company Steyr-Puch from 1957, with their own boxer air-cooled engine and swing axle drive and suspension.
+Their Steyr 650TR II of 1965 to 1969 was the hottest 500 model made and a competent rally car.
 Giacosa was awarded the 1959 Compasso d'Oro for the Nuova 500.
 He was cited for his "courageous renunciation of the traditional figurative nature of the automobile through a careful re-examination of all its fundamental elements".